Original title: Portrait of William Robert Lindsay (1761-1834). Public domain. Courtesy of McCord Stewart Museum.

 But Lindsay is known above all for his role in the assembly.
 Having been clerk assistant since 1792, on 7 Aug.
 1808, because of “his experience and knowledge,” he was commissioned clerk, replacing Samuel Phillips who was suffering from a “severe indisposition.”
 He thus was the second person to hold that office in Lower Canada.

-When the first session of the fifth parliament opened on 10 April 1809, Lindsay took up all his new duties.
+When the first session of the fifth parliament opened on 10 April 1809, Lindsay took up his new duties.
 He received the oaths of allegiance of the members of the Legislative Council and the House of Assembly in the room reserved for the clerk, “commonly called the Ward Robe.”
 After presiding over the election of Jean-Antoine Panet* as speaker of the house, he was instructed to “revise and print the rules and regulations of the house.”
-Thus began an arduous, and poorly paid, chapter in the life of Lindsay, under the orders of an assembly insistent on report after report.
+Thus began an arduous, and poorly paid, chapter in Lindsay’s life, under the orders of an assembly insistent on report after report.
 His tasks multiplied: purchasing items needed in the house, hiring workmen, superintending works, collecting debts, and paying accounts.
-According to historian Marc-André Bédard, in 1812 the clerk was no longer “a mere secretary to the house but had become in a way its administrator.
-“That year Lindsay asked for a raise in salary but it was not granted until 1815 and then brought the added responsibility of printing bills.
-Because of this increase in workload, he had to hire some “extra writers” or part-time employees.
-A special committee on the contingent accounts also recommended the appointment of lawyer Robert Christie* as law clerk and he took up his duties on 26 Jan.
+According to historian Marc-André Bédard, in 1812 the clerk was no longer “a mere secretary to the house but had become in a way its administrator.”
+That year Lindsay asked for a raise in salary but it was not granted until 1815 and it brought with it the added responsibility of printing bills.
+Because of his increased workload, he had to hire some “extra writers” or part-time employees.
+A special committee on the contingent accounts also recommended the appointment of lawyer Robert Christie* as law clerk, and he took up his duties on 26 Jan.
 1816.

 But Lindsay’s troubles were not over.
 In 1824 another special committee, set up to study the assembly’s contingent accounts, recommended an overall reduction of 25 per cent in the salaries of all the “officials and writers,” and also insisted upon the urgent need to enforce work schedules and prevent employees from attending to “any outside matters during their working hours.”
-Lindsay was at odds with the committee over the translating (especially the translating into French) of the official journal of the House of Assembly and the salaries of those recording the proceedings.
+Lindsay was at odds with the committee over the translation (especially into French) of the assembly’s official journal and the salaries of those recording the proceedings.
 In 1828 the assembly passed a motion giving the clerk responsibility for “filling the empty positions in the house” but reserving the right to approve or reject appointments.

-William Lindsay, who had given unbroken service to the assembly since 1792, founded a veritable dynasty of clerks, for his son was succeeded in that office by his own son, also named William Burns, who held the post until confederation and then became the first clerk of the House of Commons in Ottawa, an office he retained until 1872.
-Pierre-Georges Roy* praised William Lindsay for having “always given satisfaction to [the] members of the House of Assembly, even though [they were] rather cantankerous and hard to serve.”
+William Robert Lindsay, who had given unbroken service to the assembly since 1792, founded a veritable dynasty of clerks, for his son was succeeded in that office by his own son, also named William Burns, who held the post until confederation and then became the first clerk of the House of Commons in Ottawa, an office he retained until his death in 1872.
+Pierre-Georges Roy* praised William Robert Lindsay for having “always given satisfaction to [the] members of the House of Assembly, even though [they were] rather cantankerous and hard to serve.”

 Yvon Thériault